mohitkumar402/mohit-kumar-portfolio/README.md

 ## 🌎 Deployment
 To deploy the project on **Vercel** or **Netlify**, follow their respective deployment guides.

+##📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📬 Contact
 If you have any questions or suggestions, feel free to reach out:
 - **Email:** mohitkumar62203.com